-Both Instagram and women’s football Twitter accounts rely on hashtags to reach new followers and share new campaigns.
+Both the sports’ Instagram and Twitter accounts rely on hashtags to reach new followers and share new campaigns.
 But standard hashtags can often get overused either by their fans or through sponsors’ advertising efforts.
-Most women’s football pros and sponsors alike are starting to take notice.
+Most pros and sponsors alike are starting to take notice.
 That’s why we’re seeing an increase in unique hashtag campaigns that correspond to events, games, and certain product releases.

 It seems that the players get some say over which hashtags they use.
 After all, their personal accounts are primarily representing their own interests and values.
 And many of those hashtags are sparking major changes.

 Let’s not forget about the pay discrepancy between the men’s football teams and women’s teams.
 Women have been paid less each year even when thy outperform their male counterparts. #EqualPay became something brands took notice of and, when they made pledges to address the inequality, their fans and customers took notice.

 Instagram and Facebook both make use of live video.
 For women’s football teams, these platforms give them a place to host exclusive content that can’t be found on any other platform or through any other account.
 This increases engagement and gives fans a reason to follow those accounts.